cicirello/python-github-action-template/README.md

 ### dockerignore

-The `.dockerignore` is set up as a whitelist, initially allowing only the `Dockerfile` and the `entrypoint.py`.
+The `.dockerignore` is set up as an allowlist, initially allowing only the `Dockerfile` and the `entrypoint.py`.
 If you rename `entrypoint.py`, be sure to edit the `.dockerignore` (or likewise, if your GitHub Action